Asura19/RheaExample/CocoaPodsExample/Pods/RheaTime/README.md

 /// #rhea(time: "ACustomEventString", func: { _ in
 ///     print("~~~~ custom event")
 /// })
+///
+/// // Example of using async execution
+/// #rhea(time: .load, async: true, func: { _ in
+///     // This will run on a background thread
+///     performHeavyTask()
+/// })
+///
+/// // Example of manually dispatching to background queue when async is false
+/// #rhea(time: .load, func: { _ in
+///     DispatchQueue.global().async {
+///         // Perform background task
+///     }
+/// })
 /// ```
 /// - Note: ⚠️⚠️⚠️ When extending ``RheaEvent`` with static constants, ensure that
 ///   the constant name exactly matches the string literal value.
 This practice